-- (i) The applicant's name, date of birth, address, and telephone number. - (ii) The license number, issuing state, and license class for the applicant's current driver's license.
-Any restriction to the applicant's current license shall also be listed. - (iii) Information about whether the applicant: - (A) Is requesting placards (and the number of placards); or - (B) Will obtain vehicle plates from the county treasurer. - (iv) The applicant's signature and the date. - (b) The medical section shall be completed and signed by a physician or physician's assistant within 3 months of the date the application is submitted to the Department. - (c) A Statement of Eligible Person form shall be submitted with the application for any person responsible for transporting eligible persons.
-A statement shall be required for each person being transported.
-Eligible persons being transported cannot hold valid driver's licenses. - (d)(c) Issuance of a handicap placard may result in a driver's license review to determine the eligible person's ability to operate a motor vehicle safely and to verify that the license reflects the proper restrictions for the stated condition.
-The medical information submitted on the application for a handicap placard is subject to the terms and conditions set forth in Section 16 of this rules chapter. - (e) (d) Any eligible person shall may appear in person at a driver's license exam office or apply by mail when applying for a permanent handicap placard.
+(i) The applicant's name, date of birth, address, and telephone number.

+(ii) The license number, issuing state, and license class for the applicant's current driver's license.
+Any restriction to the applicant's current license shall also be listed.

+- (iii) Information about whether the applicant: - (A) Is requesting placards (and the number of placards); or - (B) Will obtain vehicle plates from the county treasurer. - (iv) The applicant's signature and the date.

+(b) The medical section shall be completed and signed by a physician or physician's assistant within 3 months of the date the application is submitted to the Department.

+(c) Issuance of a handicap placard may result in a driver's license review to determine the eligible person's ability to operate a motor vehicle safely and to verify that the license reflects the proper restrictions for the stated condition.
+The medical information submitted on the application for a handicap placard is subject to the terms and conditions set forth in Section 16 of this rules chapter.

+(d) Any eligible person may appear in person at a driver's license exam office or apply by mail when applying for a permanent handicap placard.
 If the eligible person is unable to appear but already exists as a client in the driver information system, a permanent placard may be issued on his or her behalf to a family member or a representative.
-The eligible person shall sign the handicap application, which shall be presented at the exam office along with a form of legal identification for the eligible applicant. - Section 32.
+The eligible person shall sign the handicap application, which shall be presented at the exam office along with a form of legal identification for the eligible applicant.

+Section 32.
 Reinstatement After Child Support Suspensions.